ArnavDhulia/CODSOFT/README.md

 ## Happy Coding!

 We hope you find this Simple JavaScript Calculator useful and enjoy using it for your calculations.
-If you have any questions or suggestions, please don't hesitate to reach out to [Harsh Trivedi](https://ArnavDhulia.github.io).
+If you have any questions or suggestions, please don't hesitate to reach out to [ARNAV DHULIA](https://ArnavDhulia.github.io).

 Happy coding!